husarion/rosbot-telepresence/README.md

 ssh husarion@rosbot2r # if rosbot2r is Husarnet hostname you assigned for ROSbot in the Step 1
 ```

-And inisde ROSbot's shell execute:
+And inside ROSbot's shell execute:

 ```bash
 git clone -b foxglove https://github.com/husarion/rosbot-telepresence